zeachco/dotfiles/README.md

 # Supports

-- linux debian based (with apt-get such as Ubuntu)
+- linux debian/arch based (with apt-get such as Ubuntu)
-- linux debian based (with pacman such as Manjaroo)
+- linux debian/arch based (with pacman such as Manjaroo)
 - maxos (with xcode)
 - spin cloud debian-based server
 - extensible by profile